brianwdavis/liebig/model_viz.md

 ![](/images/demo_alongZ_frontier.png)

 While this figure is more cognitively-tasking to understand and interpret, it emphasizes the frontier we derived as its primary focus.
 This is the most functionally interesting part of our model: we can predict what minimum level of fertilization should be done in-season to achieve maximum yield of our cash crop, given the quality of the cover crop that grew in the winter prior.

+If you've made it this far, please go check out what this looks like in 3d: https://brianwdavis.shinyapps.io/liebig/